-The land is critical habitat for shorebirds and other coastal plants and wildlife, and its protection helps mitigate the impacts of flooding from coastal storms.
-It is also a beloved spot locally to take strolls along the shore and hardly see another person—a rare thing in Massachusetts!
+Its protection also helps mitigate the impacts of flooding from coastal storms.
+The peninsula remains a beloved spot locally to take strolls along the shore and hardly see another person—a rare thing in Massachusetts!

 The second property may be only 3.75 acres, but it is located at one of the highest points on the island, with one of the best panoramic views in Buzzards Bay.

 The property gets its name from four World War II military pillboxes that remain on the site and were intended to provide vantage points from which to spot German submarines.
 The army has long since abandoned them, but the Cuttyhunk community, coordinating with Mass Audubon, has stepped up to take on the responsibility of stewarding the restoration of those pieces of island history in the coming years.

 It is not possible to write about the protection of these wonderful properties without writing about Muriel “Oriole” Ponzecchi—she’s the one who made it all possible!

 Mass Audubon is extremely grateful to have worked with her collaboratively during her lifetime and to have received these generous bequests of land from her – reflecting her lifelong commitment to preserving what is so special about Cuttyhunk.

 Muriel’s conservation vision with Mass Audubon began in 2001 when we acquired three Conservation Restrictions on the island from her.
 After she passed away in late 2015, Mass Audubon received news of her bequest of Copicut Neck and Bunker Hill.